2026 Update: Ro's Medication Availability and Pricing Structure Have Changed

 Found was purpose-built as a weight management platform from the start, integrating behavioral health coaching into the core offering rather than treating it as an optional add-on.
 Their coaches work alongside the medication prescribing throughout the treatment course, and their app includes community features, habit tracking, and structured behavioral content.

-Found also offers medication flexibility beyond GLP-1: for patients who don't tolerate or qualify for semaglutide or tirzepatide, Found can prescribe other weight management medications (naltrexone-bupropion, etc.), giving them a broader clinical toolkit.
-Tirzepatide through Found at $199–$249/month is notably more affordable than Ro's $299–$399/month.
+Found also offers medication flexibility beyond GLP-1: for patients who don't tolerate or qualify for semaglutide or tirzepatide, Found can prescribe other weight management medications.
+Found continues to offer compounded tirzepatide at approximately $199 to $249/month — a meaningful advantage now that Ro has stopped accepting new compounded tirzepatide patients.

 - ✓ Behavioral coaching included